riveSunder/yuca/docs/g_slide_010.md

 ## Lenia CA and patterns were mostly manually engineered or selected for human preferences [^Ch2019].
 Most glaberish CA were selected specifically for halting (vanishing) proportion (50/50) or unpredictability [^Da2022].

 ## Note that Lenia CA _Astrium scintillans_ and two variants of _Pentafolium incarceratus_ have a more dynamic character.
-Check them here: [https://chakazul.github.io/Lenia/JavaScript/Lenia.html](https://chakazul.github.io/Lenia/JavaScript/Lenia.html)
+Check them [here](https://chakazul.github.io/Lenia/JavaScript/Lenia.html)

 ### _Hydrogeminium natans_ (Lenia)
 {:style="text-align:center;"}